Intro-CS-App-Dev-and-Deploy/Overview/README.md

 - Exemplar MusicPlayer KeyPressed illustrates a completed version of the minimum expectations of the Music Player Library
   - Illustrates example of organizing music and other files in folders, similar to Webpage-Websites organization and Reference
 - Include
-  - GUI with minimum 7 buttons: play, pause, stop, forward, reverse, loop, next, back, repeat-all-songs, and randomize all songs
+  - GUI with minimum 7 buttons: play, pause, stop, forward, reverse, loop, next, back, shuffle, repeat-all-songs, and randomize all songs
     - Note: first 6 buttons will work with only one song
     - Additional buttons will require more than one song
     - Note: loop includes ... and can be prototyped by unique keys (`key` or `keyCode`)